What would you do if you had to flee your house?

 If panic strikes, you won’t be thinking straight.
 It will be difficult to collect your thoughts, let alone figure out which paperwork you need and where it is.
 Now is the time to make the decisions about what you will need to flee with, not when the sirens are blaring.

-Wouldn’t it be nice to have all that crucial stuff in one A4 folder, clearly labelled so you can grab it and your loved ones and be out the door ASAP?
+Wouldn’t it be nice to have all that crucial stuff in one A4 folder, clearly labelled so you can be out the door ASAP?

 This is what you need for each family member (as applicable to you):